-When you add an EQANMDBG DD statement to your JCL or allocate the EQANMDBG file in your TSO session, it can point to a data set with any RECFM (F, V, or U) and any LRECL.
+When you add an EQANMDBG DD statement to your JCL, or allocate the EQANMDBG or EQANODBG file in your TSO session, it can point to a data set with any RECFM (F, V, or U) and any LRECL.
 The data set must contain one or more lines.
 If it contains more than one line, all trailing blanks are removed from each line.
 However, each line is assumed to start in column 1 with any leading blanks considered to be part of the parameter data.
-Sequence numbers are not supported in this file.
+If a sequence number is found in a line, it is ignored.